ayushadarsh7/NLP-Word-Representations-From-Scratch/SVD for Word representations/Readme.md

 | NLP   | 0 | 1    | 0    | 0        | 0   |

-2. **Compute Eigenvalues and Eigenvectors:**
+2. **Computing Eigenvalues and Eigenvectors:**

-   The eigenvalues of  X^T X give us the singular values (diagonal entries of Σ , and the eigenvectors give us U and V.
+   The eigenvalues of  X^T X give us the singular values (diagonal entries of Σ , and the eigenvectors give us U and V.)

-3. **Form the Matrices U, Σ, and V^T:**
+3. **Forming the Matrices U, Σ, and V^T**
-   (Note: Actual values would depend on the calculation of eigenvalues and eigenvectors.)

 ## 4. Real-time Example of a Corpus